ulixee/hero/website/docs/Plugins/CorePlugins.md

 ### new CorePlugin<em>(createOptions)</em>

-New instance of CorePlugin is created for every agent instance.
+New instance of CorePlugin is created for every hero instance.
 The createOptions object has three properties.

 #### **Arguments**: